 MPH (Danger): The speedometer is around 85 mph because, for obvious reasons, you can get hurt.
 I’ve seen some ugly fires, lots of minor burns from busted radiator hoses (steam is a bad thing wrap your hoses with duct tape) and some broken arms.
 This ain’t no sissy sport.
 I walked away without any permanent scars but a pretty sore neck.

 VOLTS (Time): The volts gauge is in the mid range because you will spend a fair amount of time prepping the car for its funeral.
 I spent three solid weekends building a car but only fifteen minutes destroying it.

-If you want to compete in a event where you can look up in the stands and see a forty-year old woman with a half shirt on, jumping up and down, screaming your car number as she spills Coors Light on the people below her, then I?ll see you at the Destruction Derby.
+So, for a reasonably cheap price (as long as you know what you’re doing and have a friend with an ahp tig welder!) you can have an amazing time that may only lead to SLIGHT injury… If you want to compete in an event where you can look up in the stands and see a forty-year-old woman with a half shirt on, jumping up and down, screaming your car number as she spills Coors Light on the people below her, then I’ll see you at the Destruction Derby.